celestiaorg/docs/docs/nodes/itn-deploy-light.md

 ---
 sidebar_label: Deploy a light node
-description: Instructions for deploying a Celestia Light Node.
+description: Instructions for deploying a Celestia light node.
 ---

 # Deploy a light node

 ## Description

-Deploy a Celestia Light Node and Perform Data Availability Sampling (DAS).
+Deploy a Celestia light node and perform Data Availability Sampling (DAS).

 You can find resources on doing this by following the